Haunted tales abound at The Marshall House in Savannah, Georgia

 Sometimes a simple spooky story can leave you constantly looking over your shoulder.
 Especially in the wee hours of the morning, when it’s darkest outside, and the creaks in an old house are amplified.
 The ghosts of these haunted hotels in Georgia are mostly friendly, but their presence can still keep you up at night.
 What do you think?
 Are you up for a stay at one of these haunted hotels in Georgia?

-Jekyll Island was once a winter retreat for America’s richest families, including the Rockefeller, Pulitzer and Vanderbilt families.
+Jekyll Island Club Resort was once a winter retreat for America’s richest families, including the Rockefellers, Pulitzers and Vanderbilts.
 It seems that one of the club members, J. Pierpont Morgan, never left.
 While vacationing in the Sans Souci condos, Morgan enjoyed the scenic views from the third-story balcony.
-His spirit still enjoys watching the Jekyll River, enjoying his favorite cigar.
-Guests who get up early in the morning can sometimes smell the cigar smoke.
+His spirit still enjoys watching the Jekyll River while smoking his favorite cigar.
+Guests who wake up early in the morning can sometimes smell the cigar smoke.